JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.3.0**: Added function that estimates the evolutionary rate of a gene using tree-based properties.
+Function name is 'evolutionary_rate' or 'evo_rate'

 **1.2.2**: added function to get the subtree of the last common ancestor among a set of taxa

 **1.2.0**: added command line interfaces for all functions so that each command